sudo-sh/HamQ/README.md

 # HamQ-ResNet-CIFAR10

 Welcome to the HamQ-ResNet-CIFAR10 repository!
-This project is based on the paper "HamQ: Hamming Weight-based Energy Aware Quantization for Analog Compute-In-Memory Accelerator in Intelligent Sensors", which introduces a novel regularizer, HamQ, to enhance the energy efficiency of analog Compute-In-Memory (CIM) accelerators used in machine learning tasks.
+This project is based on the paper "HamQ: Hamming Weight-based Energy Aware Quantization for Analog Compute-In-Memory Accelerator in Intelligent Sensors" [Link](https://ieeexplore.ieee.org/abstract/document/10489839), which introduces a novel regularizer, HamQ, to enhance the energy efficiency of analog Compute-In-Memory (CIM) accelerators used in machine learning tasks.
 Our codebase includes a complete setup for training a ResNet model on the CIFAR-10 dataset using the proposed regularizer.

 ## Citation